muctebanesiri/mhcflow/docs/index.md

 ## Installation

-Please refer to [INSATLL](INSTALL.md) for details.
+More details coming soon..

 ## License

-- `mhcflow` respects all LICENSE requirement imposed by the original `Polysolver` software, and is licensed under GPL-3.
+- `mhcflow` respects all LICENSE requirement imposed by the original `Polysolver` software, and is licensed under MIT.

 ## Disclaimer